IPv6 address cannot be blank for CR providing IPv4 plus domain with forward DNS

 Yes.
 We're doing forward/reverse management in ipv4 (with freeipa, which for this purpose can be treated as bind9 with a bunch of wrappers)

-#9 Updated by Timo Goebel about 1 year ago
+#9 Updated by Timo Goebel almost 2 years ago

 Dis McCarthy wrote: